-Apply the changes by clicking within the organization.
-[Apply].
-This scho edules the task to app ly the changes to all cl
+4. Apply the changes by clicking [Apply].
+This schedules the task to apply the changes to all clients within the organization.

 Content Staging

 Staging is used by clients to download packages in advance, before they are installed.
 This allows package installation to begin as soon as it is scheduled, which can reduce the amount of time required for a maintenance window.